How to build and launch your marketplace with Flex

 Once you log in to Console, you'll notice there's nothing there yet: you naturally don't yet have any users, listings, or transactions.

 The first step after logging in to Console is to set up a Flex Template for Web (FTW).
 FTW is a fully functional example of a marketplace website built with Flex.
-Currently we have two template options:
+Currently we have three template options:

 - FTW-daily "Saunatime" - a fictional marketplace for renting home saunas from sauna owners.